bbbbart/Heat-Dissipation/README.md

 The interface features multiple sliders and buttons, including:

 #### <u>Mode</u>
-Switch between click mode (Add heat to individual cells) and paint mode (Hold and move mouse to add heat to a wide area)
+Switch between click mode (Click to add heat to individual cells) and paint mode (Hold and move mouse to add heat to a wide area).

 #### <u>Brush size</u>
 Change the size of area filled while in paint mode.